Things to Do in Cork with Kids: 2-Day Family Guide

 We enjoyed the walk through the castle on our way to kiss the Blarney Stone, but we were really surprised at how much we enjoyed exploring the vast Blarney Castle gardens.
 After 5 hours at the Blarney Castle, we rewarded our kids with a visit to the nearby playground.

-Normally we don’t travel with our own child seats, but knowing how much we were going to be driving in the UK on this trip, we bought some cheap ones at Argos at the beginning of our trip and lugged them around with us.
+Normally we don’t travel with our own child seats, but knowing how much we were going to be driving in on this trip, we bought some at Argos at the beginning of our trip and lugged them around with us.

 If you are flying into Cork without car seats and would like to avoid buying your own, we can recommend the Welcome Pickups private transfer service.
 We have used Welcome Pickups on several occasions on family trips around Europe.
 We love how our driver meets us at the gate and that we can easily pre-book car seats for the kids.
 All of this for about the same price as an airport taxi or Uber!